-The Seventh-day Adventist Church began as a grassroots movement in the 1800s, following the Second Great Awakening.
-More people began to study Scripture for themselves, and the movement spread quickly from this spark of revival.
+The Seventh-day Adventist Church began as a grassroots movement in the 19th century, following the Second Great Awakening.
+As people began to study Scripture for themselves, the movement spread quickly from this spark of revival.

-Today the Adventist Church is a worldwide Protestant, Christian denomination with over 21 million baptized members.
-It has churches of all sizes, as well as schools, hospitals, and various service ministries around the world.
+Today, the Adventist Church is a worldwide Protestant Christian denomination with nearly 22 million baptized members.1 It has churches of all sizes, as well as schools, hospitals, media and publishing houses, and various service ministries around the world.

 But how did we get to this point?

 Seventh-day Adventism has a rich history of sincere Bible study and a collective ambition to share the hope found in Jesus Christ.

 To give you an overview of its origins, we’ll highlight the major milestones:

 - The Advent Movement that paved the way